10 Key Postnatal Fitness Strategies for New Parents

 8. Hydrate Like Your Milk Supply Depends on It (Because It Does)

-Dehydration tanks energy and milk production.
-Keep a giant water bottle nearby and sip constantly — especially before, during, and after workouts.
+Dehydration can reduce energy and milk production.
+Keep a large water bottle nearby and sip constantly—especially before, during, and after workouts.

 9. Listen to Your Body – Pain Is Not Gain Right Now